Sohail-m09/Resume-Genie/README.md

-Resume Genie 🚀
+# Resume Genie 🚀

-AI-Powered Resume Analysis & Career Suite
+### AI-Powered Resume Analysis & Career Suite

 Resume Genie is an AI-powered career assistant that analyzes a candidate's resume against a job description and provides personalized, evidence-grounded career assistance.

-The application combines LLM-based structured extraction, semantic search, Retrieval-Augmented Generation (RAG), ATS analysis, tailored resume generation, cover-letter generation, and an AI Career Coach into a single Streamlit application backed by a FastAPI API.
+The application combines **LLM-based structured extraction, semantic search, Retrieval-Augmented Generation (RAG), ATS analysis, tailored resume generation, cover-letter generation, and an AI Career Coach** into a single Streamlit application backed by a FastAPI API.

+---

-🎯 Problem Statement
+## 🎯 Problem Statement

 Traditional resume tools usually provide only basic keyword matching or generic resume suggestions.

 Candidates often struggle to answer questions such as:

-Does my resume actually match this job?
+- Does my resume actually match this job?

-Which skills from the job description do I already have?
+- Which skills from the job description do I already have?

-Why might my resume fail ATS screening?
+- Why might my resume fail ATS screening?

-Which parts of my resume should be improved?
+- Which parts of my resume should be improved?

-How can I tailor my resume for a specific job?
+- How can I tailor my resume for a specific job?

-How can I write a cover letter based on my actual experience?
+- How can I write a cover letter based on my actual experience?

-Can I ask questions about my resume and get answers based on my actual information?
+- Can I ask questions about my resume and get answers based on my actual information?

 Resume Genie was designed to solve these problems through an integrated AI-powered workflow.

+---

-💡 What Resume Genie Solves
+## 💡 What Resume Genie Solves

 The project provides a complete resume-to-job analysis workflow.

-1. Resume Understanding
+### 1. Resume Understanding

 The system converts an uploaded PDF resume into structured information such as:

-Personal information
+- Personal information

-Summary
+- Summary

-Skills
+- Skills

-Education
+- Education

-Experience
+- Experience

-Projects
+- Projects

-Certifications and other available resume information
+- Certifications and other available resume information

-2. Job Description Understanding
+### 2. Job Description Understanding

 A job description can be provided as:

-Text
+- Text

-PDF
+- PDF

 The system extracts structured job information including:

-Job title
+- Job title

-Company
+- Company

-Required skills
+- Required skills

-Preferred skills
+- Preferred skills

-Responsibilities
+- Responsibilities

-Qualifications
+- Qualifications

-Education requirements
+- Education requirements

-Experience requirements
+- Experience requirements

-3. Resume–Job Analysis
+### 3. Resume–Job Analysis

 The system compares the candidate's resume with the target job and generates an analysis of the application.

-4. ATS Analysis
+### 4. ATS Analysis

 The system evaluates the resume against the job requirements and identifies areas that can affect ATS compatibility.

-5. Tailored Resume
+### 5. Tailored Resume

 The system can generate a job-specific version of the resume while working from the candidate's existing information.

-6. Grounded Cover Letter
+### 6. Grounded Cover Letter

 The system generates a job-specific cover letter using evidence selected from the candidate's actual resume.

-7. RAG-Powered AI Career Coach
+### 7. RAG-Powered AI Career Coach

 The candidate can ask questions about their resume and target job.